cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 # Remote functions and variables

 Mindcode supports accessing variables (including arrays) in linked processors and calling Mindcode functions in them.
-This functionality uses the Mindustry Logic 8 capability to read and write variables to/from other processors, including `@counter`, by name.
+This functionality uses the Mindustry Logic 8 ability to read and write variables to/from other processors, including `@counter`, by name.

 Calling functions stored in other processors is a feature which brings two main benefits to Mindcode: